estatewatch/11ty-estatewatch/src/estates/junipercrescent.md

 A [letter](http://estatewatch.london/images/gilbeyresults.jpg) sent to residents following the ballot, confirms that of the 185 eligible residents, 91 voted against demolition while 68 voted in favour (26 failed to cast their votes).

-One Housing's head of Regeneration has since [written to residents](http://estatewatch.london/images/gilbeyletter.jpg) indicating that the housing association may try and run the ballot again, with revised proposals 'based on feedback'.
+One Housing's head of Regeneration subsequently [wrote to residents](http://estatewatch.london/images/gilbeyletter.jpg) indicating that the housing association may try and run the ballot again, with revised proposals 'based on feedback'.

 A [newsletter](http://estatewatch.london/images/gilbeynewsletter.pdf) from the TRA and [report](http://estatewatch.london/images/gilbeyreport.pdf) from its Vice Chair Karl Lewkowicz, sets out residents' reasons for rejecting the proposals, including: